gempba

 );

 Create a child node inside your recursive function.
 Arguments are captured eagerly.
+Note the node factories take the load balancer by reference, while create_node_manager takes it as a pointer.

-auto child = gempba::mt::create_lazy_node<void>(
+auto child = gempba::multithreading::create_lazy_node<void>(

 *lb, parent, &my_func, args_initializer_fn